Grieving and Pet Loss – Coping With The Death Of A Beloved Dog Or Cat

 I am not there.
 I did not die.

-I am a veterinarian.
-I think a lot about pet loss.
-Over my 50 years as a veterinarian, I have learned that when we loose a pet we truly loose a family member.
+Being a veterinarian, I think a lot about pet loss.
+Over my 50 years as a veterinarian, I have learned that when we lose a pet, we truly loose a family member.